stevenaleach/PDFto4BC/README.md

 # PDFto4BC

 A tool to convert .PDF documents to a paginated four-bit depth packed-pixel run-length encoded format with appended text metadata.
 Allows for optional cropping and scales to a specified target display's dimensions.
 The "4bc" format is intended to be easily parsed and decompressed a page at a time by low-power small memory devices (microcontrollers) while still providing reasonably good compression.

-Created for a DIY e-reader project based on an ESP32 and WaveShare e-ink display (1404x1872, four-bit per pixel).
+Originally created for a personal DIY e-reader project based on an ESP32 and WaveShare e-ink display (1404x1872, four-bit per pixel), which is why these are the default height and width in the code if no other values are specified.

 ### Document Container Format: